Tip #611: Flipped Learning-Can It Be Effective?

 Before we answer this question, we should clarify what is meant by “flipped learning.”
 The idea is that requisite individual learning will occur prior to and outside of the classroom.
-In this way, classroom time can be used for interactive collaborative learning activities in which that knowledge is applied.
+In this way, classroom time can be used for interactive collaborative learning activities where they apply new knowledge.

 Is flipped learning a good idea?
 Yes.